dragan-ivanovic/logish/README.md

 unifies its arguments.
 In this case, the initially unknown variable `q` becomes equal to string literal `"World"`.
 This is the only solution for `q`, and the resulting `Stream` has exactly one member.
-Therefore, the program prints `"Hello, world!"`.
+Therefore, the program prints `"Hello, World!"`.